dotnet/runtime/docs/workflow/requirements/linux-requirements.md

 libssl-dev libkrb5-dev zlib1g-dev ninja-build
 ```

-**NOTE**: As of now, `apt` only has until CMake version 3.16.3 if you're using Ubuntu 20.04 LTS (or less in older Ubuntu versions), which is lower than the required 3.20.
-For this case, we use the `snap` package manager, which has version 3.26.4 at the time of writing:
+**NOTE**: As of now, Ubuntu's `apt` only has until CMake version 3.16.3 if you're using Ubuntu 20.04 LTS (or less in older Ubuntu versions), which is lower than the required 3.20.
+For this case, we can use the `snap` package manager or the _Kitware APT feed_ to get a new enough version of CMake.

+For snap:

 ```bash
 sudo snap install cmake
 ```

+For the _Kitware APT feed_, follow its [instructions here](https://apt.kitware.com/).

 You now have all the required components.